 Why You Should Seriously Consider an Apprenticeship In the Skilled Trades

 Apprenticeship programs are a way for motivated people to obtain the training for a well paying job while getting paid.
 Learn while you earn.
 Plus, skilled trades often pay as well or more than jobs that require a college degree.
-Apprenticeship training is available in all 50 states and is a good way to get an advanced education when people are concerned about the cost of college and do not want to incur the debt from a student loan many people need to pay for their tuition.
+Apprenticeships are a great way to get an advanced education without incurring debt from a student loan to pay tuition.

 Apprenticeship programs combine on-the-job training with classroom instruction and generally require two to four years of training.
 Individual employers, partnerships between business and technical schools, and labor unions are the primary sponsors of these types of programs.
 Unions by themselves train more than 450,000 workers each year.